frozenprocess/Tigera-Presentations/2022-02-21.Van-meetup-Intoduction-to-calico/README.md

 ```
 from server for: "STDIN": networkpolicies.networking.k8s.io "deny-all" is forbidden: User "system:serviceaccount:stars:stars-member" cannot get resource "networkpolicies" in API group "networking.k8s.io" in the namespace "client"
 ```
-Seems like stars team members are not premitted to change client namespace policies.
+Seems like stars team members are not permitted to change client namespace policies.

 Create Kubernetes policies to allow flow of traffic.
 ```